DrJessop/yoga-pose/app/Tutorial.md

     ...
 ```

-This part of the function performs the 'infer keypoints' in the above diagram on the instructor and student.
-The function is continued in the next block...
+#### Creating an animation of the overlap between instructor and student, and returning the error between their poses
 ```python
     ...
     instructor_pose = np.load('./joints/joints-{}.npy'.format(instructor.split('.')[0]))